Welcome back to your Consultant track

 - Facilitation guidebooks

-Translate strategies into concrete plans with milestones, deliverables, and accountability measures.
+Translate strategies into clear plans with milestones, owners, risks, and measures of success.

 - Creating a 90-day implementation roadmap